Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Acton's median taxpayer income in financial year 2022 was $17,264, with an average of $24,701 according to the latest postcode level ATO data aggregated by AreaSearch.
-This is lower than national averages, contrasting with the Australian Capital Territory's median income of $68,678 and average income of $83,634 in the same period.
-Based on Wage Price Index growth of 10.78% from financial year 2022 to March 2025, estimated incomes for Acton would be approximately $19,125 (median) and $27,364 (average).
-Census income data is not available for detailed analysis in this area.
-The earnings profile shows that the predominant cohort spans 0% of locals in the $0 - $399 category, contrasting with metropolitan regions where the $1,500 - $2,999 bracket leads at 34.3%.
+Acton's median taxpayer income in financial year 2022 was $17,264, with an average of $24,701 according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, contrasting with the Australian Capital Territory's median income of $68,678 and average income of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, Acton's estimated median income as of September 2025 would be approximately $19,612, with an average of $28,060.
+Census income data is not available for detailed analysis in Acton.
+The earnings profile shows that the predominant cohort spans 0% of locals (0 people) in the $0 - $399 category, contrasting with the metropolitan region where the $1,500 - $2,999 bracket leads at 34.3%.

 Frequently Asked Questions - Income